 A number of species of conservation concern utilize the habitats available at Drinagh Bog.
-The following is a summary of the records of these species available within BnM records.
+The following is a summary of the records of these species available within Bord na Móna records.
 Note these records include the whole of Drinagh and are not necessarily limited to the currently proposed PCAS extent.
-Variations in ecotope mean that not all species may occur in the area now proposed for rehabilitation.
+Therefore, not all species may occur in the area now proposed for rehabilitation.

 Multiple mammal species have been recorded at Drinagh Bog.
-Evidence of Badger (Meles meles), Fox (Vulpes vulpes), Hare (Lepus timidus hibernicus) and Pine marten (Martes martes) were observed on site during BnM walkover surveys.
-NBDC data contains records of Hedgehog (Erinaceus europaeus), Pygmy shrew (Sorex minutus), Eurasian red squirrel (Sciurus vulgaris), European otter (Lutra lutra), Irish stoat (Mustela erminea Hibernica) and Pine marten (Martes martes) on or in close proximity to the site.
+Evidence of Badger (Meles meles), Fox (Vulpes vulpes), Hare (Lepus timidus hibernicus) and Pine Marten (Martes martes) were observed on site during Bord na Móna walkover surveys.